Sheila B. Keetharuth (Mauritius)

 Sheila B. Keetharuth is a human rights defender from Mauritius who has worked and travelled in mainland Africa for over two and a half decades.
 She is a committed human rights advocate having extensive experience in research, advocacy, litigation and training in Africa.

 Ms Keetharuth was appointed in October 2012 as the first Special Rapporteur on the situation of human rights in Eritrea.
-She will submit her second report to the 26th session of the Human Rights Council, in June 2014.
+She was appointed as a member of the Commission of Inquiry on human rights in Eritrea on 26 September 2014.

 Until 30 June 2012, Ms Keetharuth was the Executive Director of the Institute for Human Rights and Development in Africa (IHRDA), a pan-African NGO based in Banjul, The Gambia.
 In July 2002, she joined Amnesty International as a Researcher at Africa Regional Office in Kampala, Uganda.
 She was the Interim Head of Office until December 2005.
 After reading for an LLM in International Human Rights Law and Civil Liberties at the University of Leicester (UK), Ms Keetharuth was called to the Bar in Mauritius in January 1997.